University of Wyoming Graduate Credit FAQ

 Graduate-level Curriculum and Instruction credit is available for these workshops.
 These courses are designed to support teachers as they grow as professionals and simultaneously proceed through the Board Certification process and the UW Master’s program.

-The workshops are offered around the state of Wyoming to allow participation across the state.
-Dates and locations for upcoming workshops can be found on this website.
-Participants enroll in the courses through UW Outreach Credit Programs (toll free phone number: 1-800-448-7801).
+The workshops are offered in different locations around Wyoming.
+Dates and locations can be found on this website.
 Up to 9 total credit hours of the workshops can be taken by enrolled graduate students.
-Up to 9 total workshop credit hours may be applied as electives in the Curriculum and Instruction Master’s program.
+These credits may be applied as electives in the Curriculum and Instruction Master’s program.
+Participants enroll in the courses through UW Outreach Credit Programs (toll free phone number: 1-800-448-7801)

-The workshops are taught by a team of facilitators lead by Barbara Maguire, a Nationally Board Certified teacher and expert in the NBC process.
+The workshops are taught by a team of facilitators lead by Barbara Maguire, a Nationally Board Certified teacher and expert in the National Board Certification process.

-How many times can I take the NBC class?
+How many times can I take the National Board Certification workshops?

 Graduate students/National Board Candidates can enroll in the workshops as many times as necessary/desired.
 For those seeking graduate degrees, up to 9 credits can be applied to the Curriculum and Instruction Master’s degree program as elective hours dependent upon the student’s committee approval.

-Will I need to complete a Thesis or Plan B paper to finish my C&I degree?
+Will I need to complete a Thesis or Plan B paper to finish my Curriculum & Instruction degree?

-No, the NBC Portfolios will be accepted in lieu of a Plan B Paper for teachers pursuing National Board Certification and a UW Master’s degree.
+No, the National Board Certification (NBC) Portfolios will be accepted in lieu of a Plan B Paper for teachers pursuing NBC and a UW Master’s degree.
 This acceptance is dependent upon committee approval, not acceptance by the National Board.
-An agreement to utilize this procedure and maintain portfolio confidentiality has been reached between UW and the NBPTS.
+An agreement to utilize this procedure and maintain portfolio confidentiality has been reached between UW and the National Board for Professional Teaching Standards.

 What about tuition?

-If I am already a National Board Certified teacher, can I apply my NBC work retroactively to a graduate degree?
+If I am already a National Board Certified teacher, can I apply my Certification work retroactively to a graduate degree?

 No, the program is designed for those working on National Board Certification and a Curriculum & Instruction graduate degree simultaneously.